Residue sums for superconformal indices: Further indices at rank one

-where the Macdonald polynomials were defined in \eqref{eq:su2-mcd-pol}.
+where the $SU(2)$ Macdonald polynomial $P_{\lambda}(v,v^{-1};q,t)$ was defined in \eqref{eq:su2-mcd-pol}.
 Unlike our residue sums, this expression is manifestly invariant under permutations of the $\upsilon_i$, reflecting the generalized $S$-duality of the $N_f=4$ theory.
 Making use of \eqref{eq:norm-mcd-pols} and \eqref{eq:tqft-mcd-id}, we can rewrite the expression in terms of the $q$-ultraspherical polynomials defined in \eqref{eq:q-ultra-sph-pol}:

 The equality between the residue sums and the TQFT expression represents a highly non-trivial identity.
 As in Section \ref{ssec:comparison-tqft}, the residue sums can be viewed as resumming the Laurent series in flavor fugacities expressed by the TQFT formula.
 A potential simplification of the residue sums for the Macdonald index, either \eqref{eq:mcd-nf4-red} or \eqref{eq:mcd-nf4-full}, could realize a relatively simple generating function for this four-fold product of $q$-ultraspherical polynomials.